AbhikChowdhury6/codingChallenges/README.md

 For the 2019 Community Biosummit at the MIT Media Lab, I ran a workshop where participants made a breathing sensor chest strap.
 The sensor had a variety of transient effects and I wrote code for processing the signal.

 <img src="https://github.com/AbhikChowdhury6/codingChallenges/blob/main/portfolioImages/wearablesWorkshopMIT.jpg?raw=true" width="600">

+## Stakeholder Engagement and Business<a name="business"></a>

+### Eyes On - Augmenting Nonvisual Travel Using Haptic Interfaces<a name="eyeson"></a>

+I implemented multiple devices In collaboration with Bryan Duarte, whose PhD research involved building and testing haptic wearables to augment non visual travel.
+During the course of the research we ran human factors studies with individuals who were blind.

+### Wearable Technology Class in The Fashion School at ASU <a name="fashionclass"></a>

+In Spring of 2020 I co-instructed a wearable technology class in Fashion department at Arizona State University.
+Funded with a grant from the Global Sports Institute, students developed minimum viable products and pitched solutions for sport-related problems.

+## Other Work on Wearable Devices<a name="wearables"></a>

+### Resonea - Wearable Microphone for Sleep Analysis <a name="resonea"></a>

+Resonea, a biosignal processing company, developed an algorithm to detect various sleep features from audio data from users smart phones.
+I built a wearable sensor platform that integrated into their existing signal processing pipeline.

+### Compression Sleeve for Basketball Analysis <a name="resonea"></a>
+I built a data logging platform into a compression sleeve as a platform for algorithms to analyze free throws.
+I wrote software for firmware and data validation. (pictured is a different motion sensor I designed using similar sensors.) basketball